mdoulaty/woofalytics/README.md

 ```

 it uses WebHooks and you can further automate actions using this trigger.
 Any smart device that works with IFTTT can be used, such as [Aqara Smart Pet Feeder C1](https://www.aqara.com/eu/product/smart-pet-feeder-c1/) which I initially used for my project.
 Sample notifications from IFTTT integration:

 ![IFTTT Notifications](misc/ifttt-notifications.jpg)

 # Re-training the Model
 Please refer to the `notebooks/woofalytics-model.ipynb` notebook for additional information.
 Everything should be fairly self-explanatory there, although it may appear a bit disorganised.
 I've also included some sample recordings to ensure that you can run the notebook without any issues.

+At its core, the model is simple feed-forward neural network with 2 hidden layers and a sigmoid output emitting probability of barking for its input.
+The inputs are 80-dimensional log Mel filterbanks extracted from 60ms of audio.
+The network is small enough to work in realtime without consuming too much memory or power.